 RUNNING SHORTS highlight a wide range of subjects related to youth and running.
 Some postings apply to young children, those still in elementary school, others to middle school and high school aged youth.
 To keep this dialogue going, we encourage our readers to tell us what they are doing to help youth get fit; to have goals; to discover running does not stop just because the school year ends.
 You can email us using the link on the ABOUT US page.

 I have been around running my entire life.
 Well almost.
 It began in 1960, my sophomore year in high school.
-I guess I was a good runner but not even close to being great.
+I was a good runner but never close to being great.
 What I was great at was absorbing the lessons learned on the trails and track.
 I draw from them still today.

 In 1966, I subscribed to a new magazine.
 So new that I received the first issue.
 DISTANCE RUNNING NEWS.
 Bob Anderson was the publisher.
 He was even younger than I was, just 17, a high school senior.